 An escape room is a team game that involves exploring a room and solving the puzzles you find there in order to get out.

-In practise, that means being put into a room with a team and figuring out how to open and/or unlock various things.
+In practice, that means being put into a room with a team and figuring out how to open and/or unlock various things.
 In Canberra, it is illegal to actually lock the room so although there is usually a large obvious padlock on the exit door, it is purely decorative (eg put on a second handle while the first handle actually opens the door).
 You can leave at any time (and come back in, eg after going to the bathroom or getting some air).

 Most escape rooms take place in a single physical room, although some start in one room and take you through others as you progress through the various puzzles.
 Mine are one-room games that can be restricted to a tabletop if necessary, and they are macguffin-based ie you ‘escape’ by finding a specific magical item in one of the boxes, rather than by ‘opening’ a door.